 Record your own video lesson or reading

-Do this part with your child and read the Bible to them.
+Do this part with your child and read a Bible verse to them.
 It's helpful to give them something sacred to look at or something to hold while they listen.

 NOTE: My favorite children's Bible for emerging readers is The Rhyme Bible Storybook for Toddlers by L.J.
-Sattgast.
+Sattgast (The first edition - not a board book).
 It has 25 stories in it.
 The print is kid-friendly and each page only has 4 lines of text on it.
 It's a great little Bible for children learning how to read.
 Plus it rhymes, which makes it fun to listen to and easy to memorize.

 listening to/singing a response song